HMY Britannia: Construction

 HMY Britannia was built at the shipyard of John Brown & Co.
 Ltd in Clydebank, Dunbartonshire.
 She was launched by Queen Elizabeth II on 16 April 1953, and commissioned on 11 January 1954.
 The ship was designed with three masts: a 133 ft foremast, a 139 ft mainmast, and a 118 ft mizzenmast.
 The top aerial on the foremast and the top 20 ft of the mainmast were hinged to allow the ship to pass under bridges.

-Britannia was designed to be converted into a hospital ship in time of war, although this capability was never used.
+Britannia it was claimed (as justification for the cost) was designed to be converted into a hospital ship in time of war, however when the need came in the Falklands War this capability was exposed as being spurious as HMY Britannia, unique among the Royal Navy's fleet, required heavy fuel oil (common when she was commissioned but unique to her in 1982) and had only a 200-bed capacity.
+Instead, the 16,907-gross-register-ton (47,880 m3) P&O liner SS Uganda, which was in the Mediterranean on an educational cruise with a thousand schoolchildren on board, was requisitioned, and modified to become a hospital ship.

 In the event of nuclear war, it was intended for the Queen and Prince Philip, Duke of Edinburgh, to take refuge aboard Britannia off the north-west coast of Scotland.

 Crew

 Royal Navy officers were appointed for up to two years.
 The crew were volunteers from the general service of the Royal Navy.
 After 365 days' service, they could be admitted to the Permanent Royal Yacht Service as Royal Yachtsmen and serve until they chose to leave the service or were dismissed for medical or disciplinary reasons.
 As a result, some served for 20 years or more.
 The crew also included a detachment of Royal Marines.
 A contingent of Royal Marines Band members embarked whenever Britannia was on duty away from home port.